On Explicit Stochastic Differential Algebraic Equations: Existence and uniqueness of the solution

-and the distribution can be constructed on S. \end{proof} This argument can be extended to equations with noisy constraint as well.
+This statement can be extended to equations with noisy constraint as well.
 However, the SDAE needs to be tweaked.
-Consider SDAE of index 1 given in form of equation (\ref{eq:SDAE1}).
-An SDAE with noisy constraint (equation (\ref{eq:SDAE1})) can be expressed as an SDAE with noiseless constraint by substituting
+An SDAE with noisy constraint (equation \eqref{eq:SDAE1}) can be expressed as an SDAE with noiseless constraint by substituting

 With this,